Feel like you are having a bad reaction to oral contraceptives? Or want more protection than just condoms? A hormone-releasing IUD could be for you.

 Many women are now moving away from oral contraceptives to Intra-Uterine Contraceptive Devices (IUD).
 The IUD we use at Azure Medical is the only one available in Australia that is hormone-releasing.
 Dr Aparna Hegde can assist you with your IUD and any contraceptive queries.

 What is an IUD?

 An Intra-Uterine Contraceptive device, commonly referred to as an IUD or ‘the coil’, is a small plastic and copper based device that is inserted inside your womb to prevent pregnancy.
-The device is often ‘T’ shaped and has a nylon string attached, making the removal process easy for your Doctor.
+The device is often ‘T’ shaped and has a nylon string attached, making the removal process easy for your doctor.
 The basic concept of an IUD is that it makes your uterus inhospitable for pregnancy.
-However, once the Mirena IUD is removed, you immediately return to your natural level of fertility.
+However, once the IUD is removed, you immediately return to your natural level of fertility.